LunarG/VulkanTools/vkconfig/vkconfig.md

 - Message filtering using VUID name and index is not yet fully implemented.
 - Layers will use the override layer settings and ignore the local file with no warning to the user.
 - Layer paths may not be duplicated in the layer override json file.
 They currently are.
-- Layer execution order express in the "Select Vulkan Layers to override and execution order" window is not accurate, only ***forced on*** layers can be ordered.
+- Layer execution order express in the "Select Layers" window is not accurate, only ***forced on*** layers can be ordered.
 - Layers settings fields are not checked for syntax errors.
 - The user can't reorder the layers configurations in the list.
-- Custom Layer Paths in the layer window should be per configuration settings.